 If you or someone else is in immediate danger always dial 999.

 For non-emergencies call the Police on 101 or report it online.

-Local support and advice
+Local and national support and advice

 If you are a survivor of domestic abuse, a current victim or a professional working in this area, there are services throughout Bedfordshire to help you.